 Benoit Blanc loves living, he loves women, he loves daring.
 He is a famous businessman who suffers from stomach-ache.
 Fabiolini, a would-be actor, is a policeman and he too suffers from the...
 See full summary »

 Trough fabulous Music this movie tracks three generations of musicians and dancers from Russia, Germany, France and the USA, from before World War II through the war and the Holocaust, to ...
 See full summary »

 Salomé Lerner just finished writing an autobiograpy.
 She goes to a TV show called "Apostrophes", hosted by French TV showman Bernard Pivot.
 Pivot then imagines a film that could be created ...
 See full summary »

 "Life, Love, Death" was made before the abolition of capital punishment in France.
 Its central message is the inhumanity of the guillotine.
 The film, which is shot somewhat in a cinema ...
 See full summary »

 It's quite underrated IMO, but give it a half hour to get cooking.

 I'd seen the crime film, "Le Voyou", and aside from the silly opening dance sequence, loved it, so I wanted to see more Claude Lelouch pictures.
-I found this on a two DVD set with "Viva La Vie" (which looks promising, and I intend to watch tomorrow***Update:'Viva La Vie' was excellent, it is the best of the 5 Lelouch films I've seen.
+I found this on a two DVD set with "Viva La Vie" (which is excellent, it is the best of the 5 Lelouch films I've seen.
 It's very original).

 This film may start out as a fairly standard crime film, and it was feeling more OK than great for the first half hour.
 Once it opens up though, and gets to the time period of the Nazi occupation of France, it's a dead interesting, very good film.
 Very good acting by all the main players.